Ladies and gentlemen, Barack Obama was out selling his State of the Union class warfare rally, Vegas, a couple other places.

 I don't think it's automatic.

-Now, my friend, I have a lot of friends in a legal community who think that it is automatic.
+Now, my friend, I have a lot of friends in the legal community who think that it is automatic.

 I have a lot of friends in a legal community who think the Supreme Court wouldn't dare declare it unconstitutional.

-It's something that the elected representatives, the people passed, and it's just gonna happen.
+It's something that the elected representatives, the people, passed, and it's just going to happen.

 A lot of people, legal side, do not see the court rendering a decision that says Obamacare is unconstitutional.